tychonievich/cs3330-s2022/markdown/cachesim1.md

 # Task

-Complete the following C skeleton file:
+Complete the following C skeleton file (which has an associated header file, which is already completed):

-{#file files/cachesim1.c}
+- {#file files/cachesim1.c}

-and its associated header file
-{#file files/cachesim1.h}
+- {#file files/cachesim1.h}

 You may either work alone or with a buddy in this lab.
 Buddy programming is where two people work side-by-side,